Pop Chalee: Art career

 At the school, Chalee was exposed to art techniques and art history that strengthened her pride in the work of Native American artists.
 Responding to a lecture given about modern American art, Chalee commented "Some of our Indian artists paint in a style that the white man says can not be done, but still the Indian gets a perfectly balanced picture and the white artist generally puts a lot of unnecessary lines in a picture.
 We strive to tell a story in our paintings with as few lines as possible and leave out all unnecessary details.
 It is all done from memory."
-Chalee was beginning to form a very clear direction and model for her own artwork.

 After finishing her first year, Chalee began to work at the Laboratory of Anthropology as a paid copyist for Kenneth M. Chapman to document designs from the Laboratory's vast collection of Native American pottery.
 "These tasks served to increase Pop Chalee's appreciation of Native American arts and heighten her pride in her Pueblo heritage."
 During this time Chalee was also invited to show her work at an exhibit at Stanford and also contribute to the magazine School Arts.
-This would be the beginning of a very long and celebrated art career.